Chemical Safety

 Deans, Directors, Department Chairs, Department Managers, Principal Investigators and supervisors at Tufts University must review the Personal Protective Equipment Plan for Tufts University.

 The Occupational Safety and Health Administration (OSHA) requires that all institutions have an up-to-date and accurate chemical inventory per the Hazard Communication Standard (29 CFR 1910.1200).
-After a successful pilot program beginning in June of 2020 and continuing to run through 2021, we are pleased to announce the implementation of BioRaft/ChemTracker for chemical inventory management.
-Effective January 7, 2021, the responsibility for maintaining chemical inventories in BioRaft/ChemTracker falls to individual Principal Investigators (PIs) and unit supervisors.
-Please follow the link below for more information on training and resources for BioRaft/ChemTracker.
+After a successful pilot program beginning in June of 2020 and continuing to run through 2021, we are pleased to announce the implementation of ChemTracker for chemical inventory management.
+Effective January 7, 2021, the responsibility for maintaining chemical inventories in ChemTracker falls to individual Principal Investigators (PIs) and unit supervisors.
+Please follow the link below for more information on training and resources for ChemTracker.

 Tufts Chemical Hygiene Plan